Don't Bring Me Down

 "Don't Bring Me Down" is the ninth and final track on the English rock band the Electric Light Orchestra's 1979 album Discovery.
-It is their highest-charting hit in the United States to date.
+It is their highest-charting hit in the United States.

 History

 "Don't Bring Me Down" is the band's second-highest-charting hit in the UK, where it peaked at number 3, and their biggest hit in the United States, peaking at number 4 on the Billboard Hot 100.
 It also charted well in Canada (number 1) and Australia (number 6).
 This was the first single by ELO not to include a string section.
+Engineer Reinhold Mack claims that this was his idea, after Lynne did not know what they should record next, and that he encouraged Lynne to "just boogie out for a night."

-The drum track is in fact a tape loop, coming from "On the Run" looped and slowed down.
+The drum track is in fact a tape loop, coming from "On the Run" looped and slowed down and then sped up; Mack recalls that Bevan was not interested in joining in the jam session that helped create the song; Mack decided to use a drum loop, and Lynne asked Mack to change the speed of the loop tape.
+After developing the drum tape loop, Lynne composed the music on a piano and then developed the lyrics about a girl who thought herself better than her boyfriend.
+The instruments do not include strings.
+Lynne said "This was the first song I did without any strings.
+It was exciting to work with them when we started, but [after] six albums, I got fed up with them.
+There was also trouble with the unions.
+They’d stop playing before the end of the song if the end of the hour was approaching.
+Now they aren’t so rude since there are samplers and everything."

 The song ends with the sound of a door slamming.
 According to producer Jeff Lynne, this was a metal fire door at Musicland Studios where the song was recorded.

 The song was dedicated to the NASA Skylab space station, which re-entered the Earth's atmosphere and burned up over the Indian Ocean and Western Australia on 11 July 1979.

 On 4 November 2007, Lynne was awarded a BMI (Broadcast Music, Inc) Million-Air certificate for "Don't Bring Me Down" for the song having reached two million airplays.